kenergy/MunkiFace/README.md

 # Basic Installation Notes #
-This should get pretty easy as the project moves along, but got now it's not terribly difficult.
+This should get pretty easy as the project moves along, but for now it's not terribly difficult.
 The basic premise is that the client-app needs to know how to find the server-app, and the server-app needs to know how to find Munki.

-To tell the server-app how to find Munki, edit server-app/Settings.plist and change the value of `munki-repo` such that it points to your Munki repo directory.
+To tell the server-app how to find Munki, edit `server-app/Settings.plist` and change the value of `munki-repo` such that it points to your Munki repo directory.
 Something like `/Library/WebServer/Documents/munki/`.
 This should be the directory that houses the `catalogs`, `manifests`, `pkgs`, and `pkgsinfo` directories.

-To tell the client-app how to find the server-app, edit client-app/Info.plist and change the value of `Munki Server URI` such that it points to the location of server-app.
+To tell the client-app how to find the server-app, edit `client-app/Info.plist` and change the value of `Munki Server URI` such that it points to the location of server-app.
 Something like `http://munki.example.com/server-app/`